 2/ The cost of symbols appearing in the box are included in the overall square area of the box.”

-Add the following to Article 1095.01(a)(2) of the Standard Specifications to read:
+Add the following paragraph to the end of Article 1095.01(a)(2) of the Standard Specifications:

 “ The pigments used for the green thermoplastic compound shall not contain any hazardous materials listed in the Environmental Protection Agency Code of Federal Regulations (CFR) 40, Section 261.24, Table 1.
 The combined total of RCRA listed heavy metals shall not exceed 100 ppm when tested by X-ray fluorescence spectroscopy.
 The pigments shall also be heat resistant, UV stable, and color-fast greens.
 The pigment shall be uniformly distributed throughout the thermoplastic compound.”

-Add the following to Article 1095.01(b)(1)e. of the Standard Specifications to read:
+Add the following to Article 1095.01(b)(1)e. of the Standard Specifications: